 One of the best Evenbreak perks is working with great people.
 By great, I don't mean impressive and successful, although they often are.
 I mean that these people are the game changers.
 The clients that work with us are invested in change.
 They don't settle for the status quo.
 They take the leaps that other … Continue reading Some things I’d like you to know about… Gowling WLG

 When we talk to employers about employing disabled people, one of the first questions you often ask us is what you should put in place first.
 In some ways, that's an odd question, because you are almost certainly already employing disabled people.
 You just might not know.
-Most impairments (around 80%) are not visible, so … Continue reading When should we start employing disabled people?
+Most impairments (around 80%) are not visible, so … Continue reading When is the right time to start employing disabled people?

 Savvy employers are very aware there's a skills shortage.
 They're aware they need a wider talent pool to recruit from.
 And they're aware that a diverse workforce is a good thing for business.
 So, what holds employers back from taking action?
 Changing the way they recruit?
 Tapping into new pools of talent?
 Here are 3 … Continue reading “I want to be an inclusive employer and recruit disabled people BUT…”